PrateekJain90/CTF-ProblemsCreated/prob1/README.md

 canary to prevent buffer overflow exploits.
 But, he made a simple mistake while printing the greeting message.
 Can you find a way to get a shell?

-Hint: As you might have figured out that this question has a format string vulnerability, overwriting a GOT entry might be useful.
+*Hint:* As you might have figured out that this question has a format string vulnerability, overwriting a GOT entry might be useful.

-Source:
+###*Resources*
 1. https://crypto.stanford.edu/cs155/papers/formatstring-1.2.pdf
 2. http://www.cis.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf
 3. http://phrack.org/issues/56/5.html